speric/speric.github.com/_posts/2016-11-15-a-refactoring-story.md

 </p>

 <p>
-  The other interesting thing in <code>Commissary::OpenProjects</code> that's is the <code>fetch</code> class method, which is just:
+  The other interesting thing in <code>Commissary::OpenProjects</code> is the <code>fetch</code> class method, which is just:
 </p>